 1. Ductless Mini Split Systems

 Ductless mini split systems are frequently the top recommendation for historic renovations.
-They consist of an outdoor compressor connected to indoor air-handling units via a small conduit, eliminating the need for large air ducts.
+They consist of an outdoor compressor connected to indoor air-handling units via a small conduit—eliminating the need for large air ducts entirely.

-- Preserves Aesthetics: Installation requires only a small 3-inch hole in the wall, preserving your home's structural integrity.
+- Preserves Aesthetics: Installation requires only a small 3-inch hole in the wall, preserving your home's structural integrity and original finishes.

 - Zoned Comfort: Each indoor unit operates independently, allowing you to cool the kitchen without freezing the study.